honorifia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-Other users: all the permissions
+Other users: all the permissions sets the mode of the file hello to